TimeToogo/Pinq/api.md

 **Aggregates**

- - `count` - The amount of values
+ - `count` - The amount of elements
- - `exists` - Whether there are any values
+ - `isEmpty` - Whether there are no elements
  - `aggregate` - Aggregates the values according to the supplied
  - `maximum` - The maximum value
  - `minimum` - The minimum value